 Code of Conduct

-We, the organizers of the Bernstein Conference, are working towards making the conference a welcoming forum for fruitful scientific exchange.
-We are committed to creating a professional and technically secure environment, and expect common courtesy from the conference participants.
+As the organizers of the Bernstein Conference, we are committed to making the conference a welcoming forum for fruitful scientific exchange.
+We are committed to creating a professional and technically secure environment, and we expect participants to show common courtesy.
 Thank you for helping us by abiding by the following rules.

 - Registration and participation must always be under your real name and academic affiliation.